osiom/matteoosio.me/README.md

 I believe in technology as a tool for liberation—not exploitation.
 My work explores resilient, human‑centered systems that prioritize:

 - **Sustainability**: Minimal‑impact, low‑resource infrastructure
-- **Self‑hosting**: Owning our digital lives with local‑first, server‑less architecture
+- **Self‑hosting**: Owning our digital lives with local‑first over corporate clouds
-- **Decentralization**: Mesh networks and federated alternatives over corporate clouds
+- **Decentralization**: Mesh networks and federated alternatives as instruments of resiliency
 - **Mutual Aid**: Building tools that serve communities, not capital
 - **Data Ownership**: Transparency, consent, and sovereignty in information flows